JappyPing/noise2read/docs/source/QuickStart.rst

     pip install noise2read

-and then install three conda distributed packages of seqtk bcool and pygraphviz, respectively.
+and then install three conda distributed packages of seqtk, bcool and pygraphviz, respectively.

 .. code-block:: console